ATRedshaw/ATRedshaw.github.io/_posts/2024-05-16-the-xpts-dont-lie.md

 \end{array}
 $$

 This gives an overall result of 1-1, and so in this instance, we would expect both teams to earn a single point.
-But what if we simulate this many times over, generating new random numbers each time.
+But what if we simulate this many times over, generating new random numbers each time?
 Repetition of this process should reduce the high levels of variance seen in a single simulation, therein allowing for the calculation of an expected points (xPts value).
 The above code can be minorly adapted in order to accomplish this:

 ### Repeated Match Simulation
 #### Code